 Freestyle Specialist 1

 A two day course available to any Level I or higher PSIA-AASI member.
 Principles of the ATML model, teaching cycle, theories and professional knowledge will be covered.
 Identification of critical skills and skill blending including freestyle specific movement pattern techniques that allow for efficient outcomes.
-Additional components of the program are 80% accuracy for the online exam and completion of the FS1 workbook; this completed workbook needs to be received by PSIA-NW no later than two weeks before the event being signed up for.
+Additional components of the program are 80% accuracy for the online quiz and completion of the online FS1 workbook; a copy of your completed workbook needs to be received by PSIA-NW no later than two weeks before the event being signed up for.
 Participants should also bring a copy with them to the event.
 A FS 1 certificate is awarded based upon the degree of participation and understanding including the knowledge and comprehension and application and analysis of course material and completion of the workbook.

 Freestyle Specialist 2 and 3

 The Freestyle Specialist 2 and 3 currently is run together.
-This is a certificate base course and participants will be assessed through completion of the workbook, active participation and coaching during the session and their riding at the appropriate performance level.
-The completed workbook must be received by PSIA-NW no later than two weeks before the event being signed up for.
+This is a certificate base course and participants will be assessed through completion of the online workbook and quiz, active participation and coaching during the on-snow clinic and their riding at the appropriate performance level.
+A copy of your completed workbook must be received by PSIA-NW no later than two weeks before the on-snow clinic.
 Successful completion of the Freestyle Specialist 1 is a pre-requisite for the Freestyle Specialist 2 and successful completion of the Freestyle Specialist 2 is a pre-requisite for taking the Freestyle Specialist 3.
-Check out the Freestyle Specialist Downloads page for workbooks and more.